 Through its Supplemental Nutrition Program for Women, Infants and Children (WIC), the Health Department supports mothers who breastfeed by providing them with breast pumps, additional nourishing food and the help of certified lactation counselors and peer counselors.
-Currently, more than 120 WIC moms are exclusively breastfeeding and nearly 500 are partially breastfeeding.
+Currently, 117 WIC moms are exclusively breastfeeding and 470 are partially breastfeeding.

-To promote the important benefits of breastfeeding and to honor its exclusively breastfeeding WIC moms, the Westchester County Health Department WIC program has launched a virtual game they can play this month to compete for prizes based on their breastfeeding know-how.
+To promote the important benefits of breastfeeding and to honor exclusively breastfeeding WIC moms, the Westchester County Health Department WIC program has launched a virtual game they can play to compete for prizes based on their breastfeeding know-how.
 Participants will use clues to complete a crossword puzzle, then text or email their results to the WIC Program.
-Chosen via raffle later during National Breastfeeding Month, winners will receive baby-related gifts.
+Chosen via raffle on August 1 to kick off World Breastfeeding Week and National Breastfeeding Month, winners will receive baby-related gifts donated by community partners and will be featured on the Health Department Facebook Page.

-Angela Ngowi, the Westchester WIC Breastfeeding Coordinator, said: "This is a fun way to show appreciation to breastfeeding mothers for giving their babies the best start in life."
+Westchester WIC Breastfeeding Coordinator Angela Ngowi said: "This contest is a show of appreciation to breastfeeding mothers for giving their babies the best start in life.
+We introduce breastfeeding basics to pregnant WIC clients through our virtual breastfeeding classes, and help new mothers learn what to expect during delivery and beyond."

-The crosswords are due back Aug.
-21, and winners will be notified by the end of August.
+The crosswords are due July 29, and winners will be selected August 1.
 Moms who are selected will be asked to take a selfie with their baby and send it in along with a few sentences about why breastfeeding their baby is important to them.